tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 on the presence of parameter *user_data*:

 1. Event type (i.e. one of the `VBI_EVENT_*` constants).
-2. Reference to a *dict* describing the event.
-Contents depend on the type of event.
-See documentation of struct `vbi_event` in libzvbi for details.
+2. A named tuple type describing the event.
+The class type depends on the type of event indicated as first parameter.
 3. A copy of the *user_data* object specified during registration.
+The parameter is omitted when no *user_data* was passed during registration.

+See section `Zvbi.ServiceDec event handling`_ above for a detailed descripion of the callback parameters and information types.

 Apart of adding handlers, this function also enables and disables decoding of data services depending on the presence of at least one handler for the